 A stop limit order is used as a protective sell when you cannot watch the markets or have found that when the time comes you cannot pull the trigger and get out of a losing position.

 This is one of the largest concerns with placing limits on your stop orders.
-You may find, that at some point, you will lose far more because you placed a stop limit vs a stop loss order.
+You may find, that at some point, you will lose far more because you placed a stop limit vs a stop market order.

 You have to remember that when you place these types of orders in the market they will not always work out as planned.
 Stops, no matter where you place them, will cause you grief.
 Too tight and you sell prematurely.
 Too loose and you will lose too much money when the stock goes against you.